 The first consumers of digital collections were the museum staff.
 I have studied the relation between the needs of the consumer and the systems to organize and distribute digital collections.
 A case of the Dutch museums can be found here.

 Consumer data is not always available.
-I’m very grateful to the Wikipedia community for allowing accessibility of their user data.
+I am very grateful to the Wikipedia community for allowing accessibility of their user data.
 One research interest has been to understand consumer preference of digital heritage found in Wikipedia.
 One case looked at the Amsterdam ethnographic museum collection (read here).
-Currently, I’m collaborating with the Dutch Wikimedia Foundation to identify the preference of editors using heritage content to illustrate Wikipedia articles.

 In order to understand the possible implications of digital heritage consumption, I will identify the changes in social capital brought by consumption of culture.
 One case will look into the relation of musical collections and social change.
 Indicators identified will be applied to the online environment for comparison.
 Does the availability of digital heritage change social capital?